T-Engel/betaC/README.md

 The r package and this repository have two main objectives:

-1.To provide easy tools for the calculation of beta\_C, a metric that quantifies the non-random component in beta-diversity for a given sample completeness.
+1. To provide easy tools for the calculation of beta\_C, a metric that quantifies the non-random component in beta-diversity for a given sample completeness.

-2. To serve as a platform to share the simulation code and results that we use in our above-mentioned paper.
+2. To to share the simulation code and results that we use in our above-mentioned paper.
 The data presented here will be archived upon acceptance of the manuscript.

 ## Installation